NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 {% img src=images/scrDashboardVolume4.png, w=80, dim=percent, align=center %}

 Select your instance and click **Attach Volume**.
 The status of your instance will switch to *"Attaching"*, and when it has been attached successfully, it should display *"In-Use"*.
 You should also see the Server and Device that the volume is attached to.
 In the example below, it is attached to *TestIntersect01* and to the device */dev/vdb*.

+{% col 255,0,0 %}
+TODO: Redo the screenshots with other name (not TestIntersect01) and without the pending volumes
+{% endcol %}

 {% img src=images/scrDashboardVolume5.png, w=80, dim=percent, align=center %}